Style polygon layers

 Use the Water style when you want to symbolize water polygon features, such as lakes, oceans, rivers, or pools.
 You can display an ocean with realistic wave animation and colors, for example.

-1. Follow the steps in the Style layers workflow.
+1. Follow the steps in the Style layers in a scene workflow.

 2. For Type, choose from the following visualizations to add levels of detail to water features: